shilpamadini/baywheels/README.md

 ## Dataset

-> This data consists of 519700 bike rides data recorded for the year 2017.
+> This data consists of 519700 bike rides recorded for the year 2017.
 This dataset can be found at [Bay Wheels  System Data](https://www.lyft.com/bikes/bay-wheels/system-data)